 3. Paradox (Olivia) - Conversational AI for High-Volume Hiring

-Paradox schedules over 30 million interviews annually with an average scheduling time of three minutes, according to its product page.
-Its AI assistant, Olivia, doesn't send scheduling links - she has actual conversations with candidates via SMS, WhatsApp, chat, or email, handling everything from screening to scheduling to reminders.
+Over 30 million interviews annually flow through Paradox, with an average scheduling time of three minutes, according to its product page.
+Its AI assistant, Olivia, doesn’t send scheduling links - she has actual conversations with candidates via SMS, WhatsApp, chat, or email, handling everything from screening to scheduling to reminders.

 What sets it apart: Olivia is fully conversational.
 Candidates text back and forth with her the way they would with a human coordinator.
 She screens candidates, answers questions about the role, schedules interviews, sends reminders, and handles rescheduling - all without a candidate ever seeing a calendar link or booking portal.
 She supports 100+ languages and auto-detects timezones.

 For high-volume hiring, this approach works.
-Paradox reports a 40% decrease in candidate no-show rates.
+A 40% decrease in candidate no-show rates is one of Paradox’s headline outcomes.
 In one case study, staffing firm Cielo reduced scheduling time from 26 hours to 18 minutes using Olivia.

 Key features: